 What is a typical price for a new garage door?
 The answer depends on many factors.
 Because there is an incredibly broad range of styles and qualities of garage doors, prices are all over the place…from about $400 for a low-end wood composite door that you must install yourself to $9000 or more for a fully loaded high-end door with installation.

 The good news is that you get a solid return on your investment when you install a new garage door.
-According to Remodeling Magazine’s 2013 Cost vs. Value Report, a $1500 garage door returns 75.7% of its cost when you sell your home.
+According to Remodeling Magazine’s Cost vs. Value Report, a new garage door increases the value of a home by about $2810.
+The return on investment actually depends on where you live.
+Nationally, figure an ROI of 85%, but that number goes up to over 110% in the Western states.

 You can buy garage doors at Home Depot, Lowe’s, or other major home improvement centers.
 The best way to shop these doors is to visit the company’s website, use any online design tools they offer, then schedule an in-store appointment (with some, an appointment isn’t necessary) so you can see samples first-hand.
 You’ll need basic measurements of your garage’s door opening (or your existing garage door).
 Before actually ordering a door, the installer may need to confirm your measurements.
 With most home improvement centers, you’ll pay in advance; financing is available.

 Another option is to purchase a garage door plus installation through from independent a local garage door company.
-Most of these garage door companies are distributors of doors made by major manufacturers—they buy and configure pre-made door sections and handle installation.
+Most of these garage door companies distribute doors made by major manufacturers—they buy and configure pre-made door sections and handle installation.
 Some also manufacture custom doors themselves.

 Some local dealers sell only one manufacturer’s garage doors; others sell a variety of makes.
 It pays to do your homework before talking with dealers by going online or contacting major manufacturers and requesting product information so that you can compare features.
 Some of the biggest garage door manufacturers are Clopay, Wayne-Dalton, Raynor, and C.H.I.
 Overhead Doors.
 You can find local dealerships through their Web sites.

-Some home improvement centers sell garage doors that are designed for do-it-yourselfers to install.
-If you buy a door to install yourself, be sure that it comes with complete and easy-to-follow instructions.
+Some home improvement centers sell garage doors designed for do-it-yourselfers to install.
+If you buy a door to install yourself, look for complete and easy-to-follow instructions.
 See How to Install a Garage Door.

 A host of options are available through most garage door manufacturers.
 You can order window sections for a decorative accent and to add daylight to a dark garage.
-Windows may be standard single glazed or, for insulated doors, dual glazed.
+You can choose standard single glazed or, for insulated doors, dual glazed.
 Some doors have snap-in decorative frames.

-Garage door openers.
-Perhaps one of the most appealing garage door options of all is the automatic operator.
-Today’s garage door operators have rugged motors with lifetime warranties and several other features:
+Perhaps one of the most appealing garage door options of all is the automatic garage door opener.
+Today’s garage door openers have rugged motors with lifetime warranties and several other features:

-• Photoelectric safety devices that will stop the closing door and reverse it to the open position if an invisible light beam is broken by your car or—worse—by a child.
+• Photoelectric safety devices that stop and reverse the closing door if your car or—worse—a child breaks an invisible light beam.

 • Miniature transmitters that fit on a key chain.